How to Know if You Have an Electrical Emergency

 If you think your electrical system isn’t working correctly, start by cutting the power.
 This will give you some time to assess the situation and relay any issues that you find to an electrician.

-Here’s how to know when you should pick up the phone and call your local electrician.
+Here’s how to know when you should pick up the phone and call a professional for emergency electrical repair.

 If there is a live fire in your home, call 911 immediately.